krausest/js-framework-benchmark/README.md

 * The package.json must support a build-prod task that assembles your application.
 Often you'd use webpack to do that.
 * Make sure your application compiles and runs in the browser.
 The easiest way to start a local server is by invoking npm start in the root dir and opening your application on http://localhost:8080/framework-version/index.html
 * Optional: Run it with the automated benchmarking tool.
 Add a new array entry to the frameworks array in webdriver-ts/src/common.ts.
 Compile the test driver in webdriver-ts with `npm run build-prod` and run it just with `npm run selenium -- --framework framework-version` if you want to run your version only or just `npm run selenium` if you have time, built everything and want to run the benchmarks for all frameworks.
 The results will be written in the directory webdriver-ts/results in JSON format. `npm run results` will create the results table that can be opened on http://localhost:8080/webdriver-ts/table.html.
 If you don't I'll update webdriver-ts for you ;-)

+This work is derived from a benchmark that Richard Ayotte published on https://gist.github.com/RichAyotte/a7b8780341d5e75beca7 and adds more framework and more operations.
+Thanks for the great work.

+Thanks to Baptiste Augrain for making the benchmarks more sophisticated and adding frameworks.